avargaskun/cordova-plugin-shortcuts-android/README.md

 ## DESCRIPTION

-Use this plug-in to manage App shortcuts on Android from a Cordova application.
-Supports both pinned and dynamic shortcuts.
-For more information about App Shortcuts see: https://developer.android.com/guide/topics/ui/shortcuts.html
+Use this plugin to create shortcuts in Android.
+Use this plugin to handle Intents on your application.

+For more information on Android App Shortcuts: https://developer.android.com/guide/topics/ui/shortcuts.html

+For more information on Android Intents: https://developer.android.com/guide/components/intents-filters.html

-The work that went into creating this plug-in was inspired by the existing [cordova-plugin-shortcut](https://github.com/jorgecis/ShortcutPlugin) which unfortunately no longer works with Android Nougat and later.
+The work that went into creating this plug-in was inspired by the existing plugins: [cordova-plugin-shortcut](https://github.com/jorgecis/ShortcutPlugin) and [cordova-plugin-webintent2](https://github.com/okwei2000/webintent).

 ## LICENSE